Rochilaz123/expense-tracker/README.md

 - Allow user an option of entering a different date for the expense.
 - Give the user the option of adding more spending money for the month.
 - Give the user the option of adding another category.
+- Give the user the option to delete an expense.

 ## Structure